Universities with an Outstanding Faculty in Regulatory Affairs

 George Washington University—often referred to as GW—is based in Washington, D.C., and is considered one of the best research universities in the country.
 Some of the school’s most prominent research comes out of the Milken Institute of Public Health, the School of Engineering and Applied Science, the Columbian College of Arts and Sciences, and the School of Medicine and Health Sciences.
 George Washington alumni and faculty include politicians, chief executives, scientists, Nobel laureates, MacArthur fellows, Olympic athletes, Academy Award and Golden Globe winners, and royalty.

 The regulatory affairs department is located within the GW School of Medicine and Health Sciences and offers two degrees for aspiring regulatory affairs professionals.
 The first is an online master’s degree in health science and the second is an online graduate certificate.
 Students within these regulatory affairs programs learn how to apply global regulatory tools and strategies for all kinds of healthcare products, including drugs, biologics, medical devices, and diagnostics.

-Northeastern University is a Boston-based private institution perhaps best known for its cooperative (co-op) education program, which combines classroom work and professional experience.
-While not required, this experiential learning element is a fundamental pillar to Northeastern’s offerings.
+Northeastern University is a Boston-based private institution best known for its cooperative (co-op) education program, which combines classroom work and professional experience.
+While not required, this experiential learning element is a fundamental pillar of Northeastern’s offerings.
 Notably, Princeton Review has consistently ranked Northeastern in the top five best schools for internships.
-This year, the school ranked first.

 Students can also specialize in one of seven concentrations according to their interests: operational regulatory affairs, strategic regulatory affairs systems, clinical research regulatory affairs, international regulatory affairs, regulatory compliance, general regulatory affairs, and medical device regulatory affairs.